NaincyGupta/SDETInterviewPrep/Testing/API automation.md

 GraphQL APIs typically expose a single endpoint, and clients send queries to retrieve specific data, mutations to modify data, and subscriptions for real-time updates.

 https://dev.to/pragativerma18/a-guide-to-the-most-popular-types-of-apis-rest-soap-graphql-and-grpc-4ail

-* Key concepts: Request/Response, Endpoints, Resources, Methods (GET, POST, PUT, DELETE, PATCH).

-Perfect place to start 👍 Let me break down these **key API concepts** in a clear way, with examples so they stick:

 ---
+*** Key concepts: Request/Response, Endpoints, Resources, Methods (GET, POST, PUT, DELETE, PATCH).**

-## 🔑 1.
+🔑 1.
 Request & Response

 * **Request**: What the client (you, browser, Postman, automation script) sends to the server.

   * Includes **method** (GET, POST, etc.), **URL/endpoint**, **headers**, and **body** (if needed).

 * **Response**: What the server sends back.

   * Includes **status code**, **headers**, and **body** (data).